JavaScript

 We now need to install the duelink package using npm install duelink.
 We also need the serialport dlserialusb package using npm install dlserialusb.

 Our first program will blink the on-board status LED on a tethered module, on for 200ms then it shuts off for 800ms, and does this 20 times.
-We will be using SerialUSB() here.
-If running on a website, use WebSerial() instead.
+We will be using SerialUSB() here, vs WebSerial() when running inside a website.

 Note that using await is very critical because JavaScript is designed to run tasks asynchronously.
-DUELink is accesses hardware live, in real-time.
-Things must run in order and using await is required with anything DUElink!
+DUELink accesses hardware live, in real-time, and things must run in order.
+Using await is required with anything DUElink!

 import pkg_serialusb from 'dlserialusb';